GermanTacos/blog/_posts/2026-06-17-anbernics-rg-rotate-completely-changed-my-edc.md

 	path: https://i.imgur.com/Nw8LOdy.jpeg
 	alt: My EDC setup with the RG Rotate
 ---
-Having a quickly-progressing hobby really just highlights how innovation can change your everyday experience.
+A quickly-progressing hobby really captures how simple innovation can change your day-to-day experience at the drop of a hat.

 Ever since I started buying retro handhelds in 2024, I've had this fascination with the *perfect EDC*.
 Something that I can carry with me when and wherever I am, and that can be deployed in an instant.
 This originally took the form of a micro handheld I could fit in the pocket of my dress pants at work, but eventually it became something a lot more methodical and designed.